Successful marketing relies on understanding your target market. Who are you selling to? Why should they buy your product? What do they stand to gain?

-All these factors could help you establish a particularly attractive offering.
+All these factors could help you establish a particularly attractive offering for your target market.

-It may be that before going alone they worked in-house for a couple of different entrepreneurial businesses.
-Therefore, the accountant may decide to make their marketplace 'Entrepreneurs in the North West'.
+It may be that before going it alone they worked in-house for a couple of different entrepreneurial businesses.
+Therefore, the accountant may decide to focus on entrepreneurs in the North West.

-Suddenly, if you are an entrepreneur in the North West, this is an accountant probably worth knowing.
-By solely working in this area they are more likely to introduce you to the right people and have more market knowledge of schemes and funding available to entrepreneurs.
+If you’re an entrepreneur in the North West, this is an accountant probably worth knowing.
+Because the accountant only works in this area, they are more likely to introduce you to the right people and know about schemes and funding available to entrepreneurs.

-Meanwhile, by concentrating in this marketplace, the accountant knows which websites to look at and belong to, which publications to read and possibly write for, and which networks to attend.
-Within this market it will be quite easy for the accountant to become known.
-Without limiting their market it would almost be impossible to know where to start.
+Meanwhile, by concentrating on this target market, the accountant knows which websites to look at, which publications to read and also write for, and which networking events to attend.
+Within this target market it will be quite easy for the accountant to become well-known.
+Without targeting, this would be almost impossible.

-Once you have decided the answers to some of these questions you must look at the market to see what else is available.
-The question you must have an answer to is:
+Knowing your competitors is vital so you must look at the market to see what else is available.
+Then you must be able to answer this question: